Lab 6: Visualizing categorical data with D3

 If you try the search out at this point, you will see that the legend is updating, but the pie chart is not.

 This is because none of the calculations in the <Pie> component are actually reactive.
-We need to make them reactive by separating the variable declarations from the value calculations and using the $: prefix on the latter.
+We need to make them reactive by separating the variable declarations from the value calculations and using the $: prefix on the calculations just like we just did for pieData.
+We should do this in the Pie.svelte file where we handle all the logic for our <Pie> component.

-This only applies to arcData and arcs, since none of the rest needs to actually change.
+We only need to make arcData and arcs reactive, since none of the rest needs to actually change when we filter.

 Once we do that, our pie chart becomes beautifully reactive as well: